tohhongxiang123/Blog/notes/Algorithm Design and Analysis/Greedy Algorithms/Dijkstra's Algorithm.md

 However, we have already known that $PQ$ should be the shortest path.
 This is a contradiction.
 Therefore, $P$ is the shortest path from $x$ to $y$.
 (Similarly for $Q$)

+2. Proof that the greedy choice is optimal

 > Theorem D1: Let $G = (V, E, W)$ be a weighted graph with nonnegative weights .Let $S$ be a subset of $V$ and let $s$ be a member of $S$.
 Assume that $d[y]$ is the shortest distance in $G$ from $s$ to $y$, for each $y$ in $S$.
 Let $z$ be the next vertex chosen to go into $S$.
 If the edge $(y, z)$ is chosen to minimise $d[y] + W(y, z)$ over all edges with one vertex in $S$ and one vertex in $V - S$, then the path consisting of a shortest path from $s$ to $y$ followed by the edge $(y, z)$ is the shortest path from $s$ to $z$

 Proof: We will show that there is no other path from $s$ to $z$ that is shorter